 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact XI.
 MINERAL RESOURCES: Would the project: a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? \boxtimes No Impact.
 No mineral resources are known to exist within the project area; therefore, none would be affected.
 XII.
 NOISE: Would the project: a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies?
-Throughout the study area, residents are located approximately 25 feet to 225 feet from the nearest SFDB travel lane.
-Less than Significant Impact.
-Residents would be exposed to noise associated with project construction.
-However, no changes to noise levels would occur in the long term because the Action Alternative would not increase the overall capacity or substantially alter the alignment.
-In addition, construction would only be completed during the daylight hours. b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes Less than Significant Impact.
+Throughout the study area, residents are located app nearest SFDB travel lane. roximately 25 feet to 2 225 feet fro m the Less than Significant Impact.
+Residents would be a construction.
+However, no changes to noise levels we action Alternative would not increase the overall capa In addition, construction would only be completed during the completed during the complete of t ould occur in acity or sub- n the long t stantially al term becau ter the alig se the b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes Less than Significant Impact.
 Groundborne vibration and groundborne noise levels are generally caused by impact devices such as pile driving, which is anticipated during construction.
 However, pile driving activities would only be conducted for the culverts at Schooner Bay/Creek crossing.
 No residents are located near this crossing.
 A pull-out and picnic area are located near the culverts.
 Due to the limited duration of construction activities at Schooner Creek and a construction schedule that avoids weekends, when visitation is highest, the impacts relative to groundborne vibration and noise would be less than significant. c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project?
 No Impact.
 This project would not significantly alter the vertical or horizontal alignment of the existing roadway, and no additional traffic lanes would be provided.
 Therefore, the proposed project would not result in permanent traffic noise increases or impacts.